networkit/networkit/Doc/www/index.rst

           <div style="border-top: 1px solid #d4d7d9; margin-left: 40px; margin-right: 40px; padding-bottom: 30px;"></div>
           <p style="word-break: normal; text-align:justify;">
             Using NetworKit is as simple as importing the networkit Python package.
 In the example above, we then read a network of autonomous systems from disk and print some very basic statistics about the network.
-We compute the connected components and output the number of components and the size of the largest component of this network.
+We go on by computing the connected components and outputting their number and size.
           </p>
         </div>